 I know that I’m biased to say this, but my mum makes the best baklava.
 Honestly, I’ve never had one that’s better than hers!
 Other’s are either super dry, flakey, the wrong flavours, have no taste or are too sweet.
 I know that I’m onto a winner here with this five-ingredient vegan baklava with minimal ingredients and maximum flavour.You can make it with different nuts, but the one that I have grown up eating was only with walnuts.
 This is the traditional Greek way of making it.

 Baklava typically uses butter and honey/raw sugar as the sweetener.
 I decided to give it a go with macadamia oil and coconut sugar instead, and it was perfect.

 I also chose to reduce the amount of sugar that is used in most recipes, as I find it to be too sickly sweet.
 You want the sweetener to accompany and enhance the flavours, not overpower them.
 I’ve heard they use up to 1 kilo for one tray of baklava.
 Now that’s a bit of a sugar overdose!

-Using macadamia oil and coconut sugar helps to make this treat that little bit healthier and vegan friendly.
+Using macadamia oil and coconut sugar helps to make this treat that little bit healthier and vegan-friendly.
 It’s loaded with calories but nowhere near as much.
-I wouldn’t recommend you eat more than 2 pieces a day (even 2 is a little much but hey, we all need to treat ourselves every now and then right?)
+I’ll have to admit that I can easily eat a little more then I care to admit.
+It’s SO easy to lose count!

 My mum was by my side when I was making this, so I made sure that I got every step right.
-Once we were done, I had no idea how easy it is to make it.
-I will be making it as a treat a couple of times a year.
+It was a pleasant bonding experience for us.